1st Principle of Investing Safely

 YOU MUST CONTROL YOUR MONEY.
 No one else is, nor can they be, responsible for your financial future.

 It's easy to find excuses when you give up control of your finances.
 And having someone or something to blame may feel good for a while.

 But tomorrow, you'll still have bills to pay, debts, and everyday expenses.
 And none of those other people will help you there.
 In other words, blame does not pay the bills.

 Always, always, always, cut your losses.
 Always.
 Don't hold positions that are in the red, waiting for the market to turn around.

 Time Required to "Catch-Up" after a One Year Loss of 7%

 (Click the image for a deeper explanation of compound interest)

-Many financial experts refer to investing as a zero-sum game.
-In order for you to buy, someone else has to sell.
+Many financial experts talk about investing and trading as though they were zero-sum games: In order for you to buy, someone else has to sell.
 In order for you to make money, someone else has to lose money.

-Actually, it's worse than that...trading and investing are a NEGATIVE-sum game.
+Actually, it's worse than that...trading and investing are a NEGATIVE-sum games.
 When you buy a stock, someone else does have to sell it to you.
 But that someone else isn't your neighbor.
 It's a broker or dealer that acts as a middleman.
 And neither you nor your neighbor play the game for free!
-Both a buyer and seller use a broker, and that broker charges BOTH sides commissions and fees.
+Both buyer and seller use a broker, and that broker charges BOTH sides commissions and fees.